Is Mavis the best free video camera app for iPhone?

-Mavis is a fully featured video camera app for the iPhone.
+Mavis is a fully featured free video camera app for the iPhone.
 It is similar to Kinomatic and Filmic Pro in that it gives your iPhone many manual controls to help you shoot better video.
 Recently the designers updated the app to give it many new features.
-In version 2.0 they have redesigned many tools to give the app greater use in video production.
+In the new version they have redesigned many tools to give the app greater use in video production.

 New audio improvements

 The new audio engine gives full support for internal and external audio sources.
 You can connect a microphone by the lightning port or the headphone port and use Mavis to monitor and record the incoming audio.
 The app also has audio gain control for both internal and external microphones so you can have full control over your levels.
 You can also see where your audio is peaking with the VU meters.

 Real time audio pass through

 Another great feature in Mavis is real-time audio pass through.
 This means that if your microphone is capable of audio monitoring you can add headphones so you can hear the audio as it records.
 This is useful for making sure your audio records to a high standard.

 The updated viewfinder now has support for Moondog’s Anamorphic lens and the Beastgrip DOF adaptor.
 This de-squeezes the image so you can see the image clearly after the lens correction.
 This makes framing shots a lot easier when using hardware accessories.
 This only manipulates the viewfinder not the recorded media.
 This means you will still have complete control over the method you use to de-squeeze your recordings in post-production.